Polly Ho-Yen

-Polly Ho-Yen is an English author who writes books for both younger and older children and has also written a novel for adults.
+Polly Ho-Yen is an English author.

 Biography

 Ho-Yen was born in Northampton and grew up in Buckinghamshire.
 She studied English at the University of Birmingham and worked both in publishing and as a primary school teacher.

-Her debut novel, The Boy In The Tower (2014), was shortlisted for the Blue Peter Book Award, the Federation of Children's Book Groups Book Award and the Waterstones Children’s Book Prize.
+Her debut novel, The Boy In The Tower (2014), was shortlisted for the Blue Peter Book Award, the Federation of Children's Book Groups Book Award and the Waterstones Children's Book Prize.

-Her first adult novel, Dark Lullaby was published in 2021.
+Her first adult novel, Dark Lullaby, was published in 2021.

 Ho-Yen is based in Bristol, where she set up the Bristol Teen Book Award for Bristol secondary schools.